-- Creating code and answers for labs, assignments, and final projects - Debugging code for labs, assignments, and final projects - Generating paragraphs for assignments and final projects with prompts - Summarizing readings - Automating discussion posts - Finding literature citations helpful for debugging and iterating on code for future work, but it is important to develop these skills independently first.
-In addition, Al tools are known for providing false references and incorrect information, so it is the responsibility of students to fact-check the Al responses.
-Similarly, penalties to grades will apply if unauthorized uses of Al tools are detected.
+- Creating code and answers for labs, assignments, and final projects - Debugging code for labs, assignments, and final projects - Generating paragraphs for assignments and final projects with prompts - Summarizing readings - Automating discussion posts - Finding literature citations

+Overall, the use of AI tools to actually "do" the work is prohibited.
+Your instructor and peers are the recommended sources for assistance.
+AI tools can be helpful for debugging and iterating on code for future work, but it is important to develop these skills independently first.
+In addition, AI tools are known for providing false references and incorrect information, so it is the responsibility of students to fact-check the AI responses.
+Similarly, penalties to grades will apply if unauthorized uses of AI tools are detected.